xubingyue/avocadodb/Documentation/Books/Manual/Indexing/IndexUtilization.md

 Index Utilization
 =================

-In most cases ArangoDB will use a single index per collection in a given query.
+In most cases AvocadoDB will use a single index per collection in a given query.
 AQL queries can use more than one index per collection when multiple FILTER conditions are combined with a logical `OR` and these can be covered by indexes.
 AQL queries will use a single index per collection when FILTER conditions are combined with logical `AND`.